gMini0n-YT/Mini0n-s-Discontinued-Feature-Guide/Separate Illegal Guides/Illegal Mobs Guide.md

 **Beta 1.18.20.21 (Experimental)**
 - Tadpoles only have 2 hearts in 1.18.20.21.
 To prevent the tadpoles from growing you can scoop them up.
 To distinguish them from normal tadpoles, you can use the Discontinued Feature Tweaks pack

+**1.19.2**
+- Shulkers inflict Levitation 2 instead of Levitation 1.
+To keep this effect, you can let a shulker hit any scoopable mob and promptly scoop the mob with a bucket after it gets hit.

+**Preview 1.19.50.21**
+- When camels are bred, they use their current speed rather than their base speed.
+Therefore if camels are bred together after being splashed with swiftness  or slowness potions, their offspring will be faster/slower than their parents.
+This breeding process can be repeated endlessly.